 Dogs have always been humans’ best friends.
 They’re loyal and loving, and their keen senses of smell make them great partners for all sorts of jobs, from detecting drugs or explosives to alerting people about medical issues.
 It’s no surprise that dogs are also used in hospice care to comfort the dying.
-It seems like they have an almost “sixth sense” knowledge for when someone is about to die.
+It seems like dogs have an almost “sixth sense” knowledge for when someone is about to die.

 If you’re a dog fan, you’ve probably heard tales of canines sitting by someone’s side during their last moments, keeping them company as they pass on.
 Their quiet show of solidarity is one of those things that dogs do that endears them to our hearts even more.